BigintCo/Senshi/game/EquippableNFTs.md

 Parts will be added to the catalog using `addPart` or `addPartList`.
 For slot parts, we will use `addEquippableAddresses` to specify which collections of NFTs can be equipped in that slot.

 This system will allow for a rich and evolving world of items and warriors, all powered by composable, equippable NFTs.

+## Acknowledgements

+The equippable NFT concept and the underlying technology are based on the great work done by the [RMRK team](https://rmrk.app/).
+Their innovative standards for composable NFTs make this level of dynamic in-game item interaction possible.